 Make sure all parents have your contact information as early as possible.
-I like to hand out contact info magnets with all my information.
-Giving out contact magnets ensures that parents always have your contact information, highlights your organization, and expresses your commitment in working together.
-Click here or on the picture to purchase these easy to edit templates.
-There are six templates to choose from.
+Consider handing out contact info magnets with all your information either on the first day or at open house.
+Doing so ensures that parents always have your contact information, highlights your organization, and expresses your commitment in working together.
+They are easy and cheap to make.
+All you need to do is type up your information in a style/format that you like, print on magnetic paper (available at Hobby Lobby and other craft stores), cut, and distribute.
+Running short on time?
+Check out these editable contact magnets.
+There are four templates to choose from.
 Just choose the style(s) that you like most, edit, and print.

 5. HELP THE STUDENTS GET TO KNOW EACH OTHER WITH AN ICEBREAKER GAME.

 The first day of school brings excitement and anxiety as students look around at the new faces in their classroom.
 Break the ice and help the students get to know each other with a fun game.
-A couple of my favorites are Classmate Bingo and the Who’s in Our Class dice game.
-Click here or on the picture for these games.
+Here are a couple of fun ideas:

 Who’s in Our Class?
 This game can be played in small groups or in a whole group setting.
 Students roll a die to see which question they will answer about themselves.
 This takes the stress out of deciding which “one thing about themselves” to tell the class.